nickolashkraus/nickolaskraus-io/site/content/posts/hosting-a-static-website-with-hugo-and-aws.md

     pip install --upgrade awscli
     ```

-**NOTE**: You will need to configure AWS CLI.
+**NOTE**: You will need to configure the AWS CLI.
 To do so, consult the AWS CLI
 [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

 ### Step 1: Create S3 buckets